 A member of the ERA since 1970, Bob is a graduate of MIT and has worked in the transit and transportation planning profession for 40 years.
-He has worked at MTA NYC Transit since 1993, currently working as a deputy director in the Office of Strategic Initiatives.
+He has worked at MTA NYC Transit since 1993, retiring as a deputy director in the Office of Strategic Initiatives in 2019.
 Bob has served as ERA’s president since 2012, and five years previously as third vice president and recording secretary.
-Bob has successfully managed ERA’s annual conventions in Los Angeles (2009), Chicago (2011), Boston (2012), Denver/Salt Lake City (2013), Minneapolis/St. Paul (2014), Houston/Dallas-Fort Worth (2015) Washington-Baltimore (2016), Atlanta and New Orleans (2017) and this year’s convention in the San Francisco Bay area.
+Bob has successfully managed ERA’s annual conventions in Los Angeles (2009), Chicago (2011), Boston (2012), Denver/Salt Lake City (2013), Minneapolis/St. Paul (2014), Houston/Dallas-Fort Worth (2015) Washington-Baltimore (2016), Atlanta and New Orleans (2017), San Francisco (2018) and this year’s convention in Tucson, Phoenix and El Paso.
 Bob’s goals include membership expansion and retention, participation in the Association’s missions and continuation of ERA’s high-quality offerings of publications, monthly programs, and local, national and international trips.

 Robert joined the ERA in 2013, but was a railfan well before that.
 He’s served as third vice president and recording secretary since 2014 and has managed all local trips for the ERA during that period.
 He implemented new e-mail techniques for The Bulletin, increasing the reliability of mailings and improving engagement with members while simultaneously reducing operating costs for the club.
 Robert currently serves as a senior strategic analyst working at MTA Bridges and Tunnels.
 He has previously worked in other areas of the MTA including the Signals Department of NYC Transit, Sustainability Office in Department of Buses and in Information Services at Long Island Rail Road.